Create a task webhook Automation

 Screenshot of a webhook.

-1. From the upper-right corner of a Space, Folder, or List, click the lightning bolt icon.
+1. Click the Automate button or the lightning bolt icon.

 3. Select the Call webhook Action.